Han-Cao/collapse-bubble/README.md

 chr1   100   chr1:100_0   C   CAAAA 1|0
 ```

 **Warning**: `merge_duplicates.py` can increase the polymorphism of tandem repeats when there are a lot of samples.
 Using `--max-repeat 50` can avoid SVs to be concatenated.
-To accurately quantify tandem repeat lenghts, it would be better to run `merge_duplicates.py -c repeat` without any SV merging.
+To accurately quantify tandem repeat lenghts, it would be better to run `merge_duplicates.py -c repeat` without merging SVs.

 **Note**: `merge_duplicates.py` can concatenate any overlapping variants when `-c position` is used.
-This method reconstructs the local haplotype and thereby significantly increase the polymorphism, which is not suitable for SV merging.
-Moreover, it also has more requirements on the input VCF.
+This method reconstructs the local haplotype to create a non-overlapping VCF.
+Howoever, it generates more similar SVs, which is not suitable for SV merging.
+Moreover, using `-c position` also has more requirements on the input VCF.
 Please read the [docs](docs/merge_duplicates.md) before using it.
 It is worthy to note that `merge_duplicates.py -c position` is included in the latest [minigraph-cactus](https://github.com/ComparativeGenomicsToolkit/cactus) pipeline.
-For now, it is easier to run `merge_duplicates.py` within the `minigraph-cactus` pipeline.
+Please try it if you want to have a non-overlapping VCF after variant decomposition and normalization.

 **TODO**: A new SV merging pipeline that concatenates overlapping variants before variant merging will be developed.